michaelfester/docs/docs/guides/core/data-to-layout.md

 When you first create a project or add a new tab to an existing project, Glide will build a basic layout based on the data that it finds.

-In this guide, you’ll learn how to structure your data simply and understand the fundamentals of how your data appears in Glide.
+In this guide, you'll learn how to structure your data simply and understand the fundamentals of how your data appears in Glide.

 {% cta title="Data Sources" description="Learn more about the different data sources you can integrate with Glide" url="/docs/intro-to-data-sources" /%}